BioDynaMo/biodynamo/doc/user_guide/docs/first_steps.md

 ```

 This command creates a new Git repository for you with the name specified
 in the `<enter_name>` placeholder.
-It will ask you to login with your Github
-credentials to make your project files remotely accessible.
 You will see a folder appear with the same
 name, containing some template files to get you started.

 !!! tip
-	If you wish not to have your Github account linked to your project you can
+	If you wish to have your Github account linked to your project you can
-	append the `--no-github` option to the command.
-You will however not be able
-	to use the `biodynamo assist` command as explained below.
+	append the `--github` option to the command. `biodynamo assist` command requires `--github`

 #### 2. Implement your model